Camden Park Estate: Estate overview

 The gardens surrounding Camden Park are the largest and most intact Australian colonial garden in existence.
 They are largely the creation of Sir William Macarthur, who was a keen horticulturalist and operated a sizeable commercial nursery from the estate.
 Catalogues of plants for sale give us an excellent idea as to the contents of colonial gardens.
-Many trees date from the 19th century, including a bauhinia planted by Ludwig Leichhardt, the oldest camellia in the country – the camellia anemoniflora or "waratah" camellia – and unnusual jubaea palms.
+Many trees date from the 19th century, including a bauhinia planted by Ludwig Leichhardt, the oldest camellia in the country – the camellia anemoniflora or "waratah" camellia – and unusual jubaea palms.
 Camden Park has always been associated with camellias.
 William produced the first Australian cultivar here, the camellia "Aspasia macarthur".

 The gardens and landscape are a combination of the colonial picturesque – which in the Cowpastures area had a decidedly "arcadian" quality – and the gardenesque.
 Vistas from the house stretch out to nearby Mt Annan, Mt Gilead, the church spire at Camden, and the family cemetery.

 It is likely that Camden Park is the oldest post-1788 property still owned and occupied by descendants of its original family.
 It has an annual open weekend, held on the second last full weekend of September.